iusztinpaul/energy-forecasting/README.md

 <br/>
 <br/>

-To follow the structure in its natural form, read the folders in the following order:
+To follow the structure in its natural flow, read the folders in the following order:
 1. `feature-pipeline`
 2. `training-pipeline`
 3. `batch-prediction-pipeline`